helm/charts/stable/kubernetes-dashboard/README.md

 This version upgrades to kubernetes-dashboard v2.0.0 along with changes in RBAC management: all secrets are explicitely created and ServiceAccount do not have permission to create any secret.

+Moreover, it updates all the labels to the new [recommended labels](https://github.com/helm/charts/blob/master/REVIEW_GUIDELINES.md#names-and-labels), most of them being immutable.

-In order to upgrade, either remove the secrets or uninstall/reinstall.
+In order to upgrade, please uninstall and reinstall the chart.

 ## Access control